Amazon self-publishing isn't the only way to reach readers

 When it comes to selling ebooks, Amazon KDP (Kindle Direct Publishing) is the first thing many people think of.
 That is because Amazon’s market share is significant in the world of ebooks.

 Brief overview: you can sell books on Amazon, a huge ecommerce store.
 The platform has Amazon prime, where prime members enjoy free two-day delivery.
-This is included for readers, as they can also enjoy Kindle countdown deals and more.
+They not only get additional perks like the ebooks Kindle unlimited prime reading, but deals for bestsellers, more Kindle books, etc. Customers enjoy Kindle countdown deals and more like used ebooks.
 We can understand why indies look at Amazon as the first place to go.

 However, when looking at global ebook publishing, new stores and business models are emerging at a pretty fast pace.
 You can read more about different business models here.